adfinis/ansible-collection-maintenance/README.md

 * Almost everything is executed in check mode - The exceptions are tasks that won't break anything.
 * Tasks that report `ok` can be considered completed - no human intervention is required.
 * Tasks that report `changed` or `failed` require human intervention.
+  * **NOTE: It is expected that tasks fail** if some critical prerequesite is not met.
+Usually this is not a bug, and the correct way to resolve the issue is to either fulfil the required prerequisite, or to exclude the failing task (see `maintenance_exclude_tasks` below).

 The tasks to run are grouped into "checklists".
 By convention, each checklist is implemented in a separate role, e.g.:
 * The `maintenance_10_linux` role implements tasks common to most Linux systems